bamos/bamos.github.io/bio.md

-Brandon Amos is a Research Scientist in Meta Superintelligence Labs in NYC.
+Brandon Amos is a Research Scientist at Meta Superintelligence Labs in NYC.
 He holds a PhD in Computer Science from Carnegie Mellon University where he was supported by the NSF Graduate Research Fellowship.
 Prior to joining Meta, he also worked at Adobe Research,